TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Database_System.md

 ## Analysis
 Once the database ystem receive a data package from the receiver system, it will break down the Message Block inside the datapackage and store the relevant information inside the SQL database.
 Once all the data is organized in a structured format, and take the UAS ID and check for authority access, if none are found then forward a authority access request to the website system.
 If access is denied or drone is within the pority zone pre-marked by the user, then data related to the Drone location, Drong speed, Control station location will be forwared to the camera software system, and the camera softerware system will return a image.
 All data received from other system will be store inside a SQL database which is implemented on Raspberry Pi using MySQL, and rest of the code that take care of transferring data will be implemented using either C/C++ or python.

+## Setting up the Raspberry Pi
+The device will be powered by 5V/5A DC power via USB-C, power supply is included in the kit, and A external monitor is needed to monitor the device.

 ## Implmenting the MySQL database on Raspberry Pi
 1) Open a Terminal Window